kevinolega/callcentertrainingtips/cta/free.md

 <img src="{{ site.url }}/images/2019-07-Kevin-Gray.jpg" width="300">

-My name is Kevin and I'm the writer and website admin.
+My name is Kevin, and I'm the writer and website admin.

-I have been helping friends get hired in a call center since 2005 and stared this website in 2011.
+I have been helping friends get hired in a call center since 2005 and stared posting lessons at this website in 2011.

 I use my personal time to write and figure out solutions to my own problems.